Dear MAGE SOLAR: revised 12/28/12 and 2/29/16

 3. increase the utility’s charge for electricity that I consume but spare myself with my array.

-The bottom line: I claim the lowest cost for an installed, 10KW, grid-tied system in America.
+The bottom line: I claim (for a 2010-installed array) the lowest cost for an installed, 10KW, grid-tied system in America.
 I’ve openly challenged others to show me a lower cost system.
 None have.

 This is America.
 No one delays gratification that long.